Mj23978/OpenServer/README.md

 ## Running the Application

-By running `poetry run uvicorn sam.main:app --port 7860 --reload` from the command line, you can easily interact with your assistant.
+By running `poetry run uvicorn openserver.main:app --port 7860 --reload` from the command line, you can easily interact with your assistant.

 For now, you can run Serax and Milvus in Docker if you want to use them in APIs.